christopherwilches/Autonomous-Trading-System/docs/10_trade_management_tsh.md

 ## Why the trailing amount is fixed dollars
 Trailing distance is computed from the **entry price**, not the current price.

-This prevents the trailing distance from expanding during strong rallies and keeps giveback proportional to the original open price.
+This prevents the trailing distance from expanding during strong rallies and keeps allowable giveback proportional to the entry price.

 ---

 ## Price feed behavior
-- When SIP NBBO data is used:
+- With SIP NBBO:
-  - The model tracks the **bid** price
+  - the system tracks the **bid** as the sellable reference price
-  - This reflects the realistic sellable price
 - If bid is unavailable:
   - The ask is used as a fallback
 - When IEX trade data is used: